raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 currently using for any other active operation on this connection.
-For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to setup a long-lived operation that has not yet been cancelled.
+For the purposes here, a MESSAGE ID is in use in this DSO Session if the initiator has used it in a request for which it is still awaiting a response, or if the client has used it to set up a long-lived operation that has not yet been cancelled.
 For example, a long-lived operation could be a Push Notification subscription {{?I-D.ietf-dnssd-push}} or a Discovery Relay interface subscription {{?I-D.sctl-dnssd-mdns-relay}}.